SSyncropel Docs

 Self-hostSelf-host bearerAll models60 req/minPay-as-you-go via your subscription

-Anonymous tier is meant for evaluation — you don't need a Syncropel subscription to try the gateway, but you're limited to a single inexpensive model.
+Anonymous tier is meant for evaluation — you don't need a Syncropel subscription to try the gateway, but you're limited to a single low-cost model.
 Sign up for a paid plan to unlock the full model list.

 See pricing for current subscription prices and what's included.